nextgenthemes/advanced-responsive-video-embedder/readme.txt

 * Optional ARVE button on the admin bar for quick access to the ARVE Settings page.

 #### Fixed ####
-* Pasting iframe embed code in the URL field in the Block Editor.
+* Pasting iframe embed code in the URL/Embed Code field in the Block Editor.

 #### Improved ####
+* Better way to negate WPs own aspect ratio for embed blocks.
 * Make embeds even more private.
 * New look and UX improvement to the shortcode creation dialog in Classic Editor.
 * Loop and Mute previously were only used for (self hosted) video files.
 These shortcode attributes now add `loop=1&mute1` to the iframe `src` as well.
 Note not every provider supports them.
 For loop on youtube embeds the video ID is also need as the `playlist=` parameter.
 ARVE is doing this automatically now.